PaulPopat/SimpleGenetics/ReadMe.txt

 Frequency Bands:
 	How many sections the algorithm will process in.
-This means that the algorithm will split the data into a given number of frequency bands and process them complete seperately.
-It will also run them on seperate threads for better performance.
+This means that the algorithm will split the data into a given number of frequency bands and process them complete separately.
+It will also run them on separate threads for better performance.

 Targets: